Kelemek/prayerapp/REMINDER_EMAIL_GUIDE.md

 1. Fetches the `reminder_interval_days` setting from admin_settings
 2. If disabled (0 or null), returns early
 3. Calculates cutoff date (current date - reminder_interval_days)
-4. Finds all prayers that need reminders:
+4. Finds all prayers that are:
    - Status: "current" or "ongoing"
    - Approval status: "approved"
-   - Never reminded OR last reminder before cutoff date
 5. For each prayer:
+   - Checks if it has any updates
+   - Gets the most recent update date (or creation date if no updates)
+   - If last activity was before cutoff date, adds to reminder list
-   - Sends personalized reminder email to requester
+6. Sends personalized reminder email to each requester
-   - Updates `last_reminder_sent` timestamp
+7. Updates `last_reminder_sent` timestamp
-6. Returns count of emails sent and any errors
+8. Returns count of emails sent and any errors

 ### Email Content
 The reminder email includes: